kevinn-chan/DLW_kuteng/README.md

 ---

 **Developed by Team Kuteng**
-*Quantifying the chaos of the smart city to support informed decision-making.*
+*Quantifying the chaos of the smart city to support informed decision making.*